 was an officer and board member of the BACB from 2004-2011.
 Jose was the 2018 recipient of APBA’s Jerry Shook Award for his notable accomplishments in advancing and significantly supporting sound professional credentials in the practice of behavior analysis.

-Jose is a past president of the Florida Association of Behavior Analysis and received its Charles H. Cox Award for Outstanding Service and Advancement of Behavior Analysis in Florida in 2005.
+Jose was a past president of the Florida Association of Behavior Analysis and received its Charles H. Cox Award for Outstanding Service and Advancement of Behavior Analysis in Florida in 2005.
 He was selected as a member of West Virginia University’s Eberly College of Arts & Sciences Distinguished Alumni in 2019.

 ABA Technologies Leads Forward with Digital Learning